 The pleasure of listening to the Wienerlied can often be had in wine taverns.
 Authentic, real Wienerlied music is performed every Tuesday (except in July and August) at Heuriger Hengl-Haselbrunner.
 And the first Monday of every month is 'Schrammel' Monday in the Liebhartstaler Bockkeller, where the Neue Wiener Concert Schrammeln play traditional Schrammel music as well as new compositions and contemporary Wienerlieder.

 The Viennese Dudler

 The Viennese Dudler, a mixed form of yodeling and coloratura singing created in the 19th century, is unique - and even included on UNESCO's list of intangible cultural heritage in Austria.
-Agnes Palmisano is considered to be its leading performer and expert.
+Agnes Palmisano - we visited and interviewed her - is considered to be its leading performer and expert.